ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 ## changes in state-structure

 Whenever a new EMS-ESP firmware adds new datafields and/or changes datafield names they are processed during adapter run.
 Nevertheless obsolete datafields are not deleted automatically by the adapter.
-There is an option to re-build the state-structure by deleting states on adapter re-start (states with history / db entries are kept)
+There is an option to re-build the state-structure by deleting states on adapter re-start. (states with history / db entries are kept)

 ## heatdemand control